Lorenz-127/Student-X/README.md

     Since I use a third-party code for the video in both cases, I leave it as it is and live with the error.

     The video is also 100% responsive with the code used, and therefore the UX is guaranteed.

+- Issue V-5 toggle menu don't change status anymore due to refactor to avoid validation error.
+  - I am not able to solve the problem without changing the entire structure or mechanics of the navigation bar.
+  - I could use JavaScript to solve the problem, but this would not meet the project scope.
+  - Due to the approaching deadline, I have decided to deliver a functional menu.
+This is guaranteed.
+  - The slide in effect works and the menu is fully responsive.

 # Deployment & Local Development